treyhunner/treyhunner.github.com/source/_posts/2015-11-23-python-list-comprehensions-now-in-color.markdown

 List comprehensions are a tool for transforming one list (any [iterable][] actually) into another list.
 During this transformation, elements can be conditionally included in the new list and each element can be transformed as needed.

-If you're familiar with functional programming, you can think of list comprehensions as syntactic sugar for a ``filter`` followed by a ``map``.
-If you're not familiar with functional programming, don't worry: I'll explain using `for` loops.
+If you're familiar with functional programming, you can think of list comprehensions as syntactic sugar for a ``filter`` followed by a ``map``:

 ```pycon
 >>> doubled_odds = map(lambda n: n * 2, filter(lambda n: n % 2 == 1, numbers))
 >>> doubled_odds = [n * 2 for n in numbers if n % 2 == 1]
 ```

+If you're not familiar with functional programming, don't worry: I'll explain using `for` loops.

 ## From loops to comprehensions

-Every list comprehension can be written as a `for` loop but not every `for` loop can be rewritten as a list comprehension.
+Every list comprehension can be rewritten as a `for` loop but not every `for` loop can be rewritten as a list comprehension.

-Read that last sentence again.
 The key to understanding when to use list comprehensions is to practice identifying problems that *smell* like list comprehensions.

-If you can rewrite your `for` loop to look *just like this one*, you can also rewrite it as a list comprehension:
+If you can rewrite your code to look *just like this `for` loop*, you can also rewrite it as a list comprehension:

 ```python
 new_things = []